Lemoncode/react-from-classes-to-hooks-typescript/README.md

 For the login page:

-- We are using the effect to store in the context the user name (once the user has successfully logged in).
+- Use the _useContext_ effect to store in the context the user name (once the user has successfully logged in).
 - We have created two custom hooks:
   - One to store the login information that the user is entering.
   - Another to store the form error information.

-> About creating two custom hooks splitting the state instead of having one (like we use to do in _class components_), you can read the entry
+> About why creating two custom hooks splitting the state instead of having one (like we use to do in _class components_), you can read the entry
 > _Should I use one or many state variable_ from the [reactjs hooks-faq](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables)

 **Original LoginPage class based component (extract)**